Ministry of Foreign Affairs (Qatar)

-Qatar's Ministry of Foreign Affairs (وزارة الخارجية) is a cabinet ministry of the Qatari government responsible for the country's foreign policy and its foreign relations.
-It is currently led by Minister of Foreign Affairs Mohammed bin Abdulrahman Al Thani, who also serves as the nation's Prime Minister and principal foreign representative.
+The Ministry of Foreign Affairs (وزارة الخارجية) is a cabinet ministry of the Qatari government responsible for managing the country's foreign relations, and for proposing its foreign policy to the emir and following up on its implementation upon his approval.
+It is currently led by Minister of Foreign Affairs Mohammed bin Abdulrahman bin Jassim Al Thani, who also serves as the nation's Prime Minister.

 History

 Qatar was a part of the Ottoman Empire until the end of World War I, at which point it became a British protectorate.
 After achieving full independence from the United Kingdom in 1971, the Qatari government established an independent foreign ministry.